docs

 Transaction-based pricing

 Medi's EDI layer follows this model, as does the usage-sensitive portion of Office Ally's non-participating payer fees.
-Medi bills $0.25 for the first claim line and $0.20 for each additional line, $0.20 per paid ERA line (denied ERA lines are $0 after the initial line), and $0.20 per eligibility or claim status inquiry through Stedi.
+Medi bills $0.70 per claim (ERA included, line-blind) with volume pricing that steps down to $0.65 from 501 to 5,000 claims and $0.55 beyond 5,000, and $0.25 per eligibility or $0.20 per claim status inquiry through Stedi.
 The transaction model lets usage scale with actual claim volume rather than with headcount.

 Free-tier and partially subsidized pricing

 Office Ally's Service Center clearinghouse is free for claim submission to participating payers.
 The subsidy covers Medicare, Medicaid, and payers on Office Ally's participating list.
-The free tier erodes when any claim to a non-participating payer is submitted in a calendar month: the fee is $44.95 per unique Tax ID and Rendering NPI combination for that month, regardless of how many non-par claims were submitted.
+The free tier erodes the moment a claim goes to a non-participating payer in a calendar month: the fee is $44.95 per unique Tax ID and Rendering NPI combination for that month, regardless of how many non-par claims were submitted.
 Eligibility checks are $10 per month for the first 100 and $0.10 per inquiry after that.
 Claim attachments become $0.55 each effective June 2026.
-For billing companies with a primarily government-payer book, Office Ally is genuinely low-cost.
-For books with meaningful commercial PPO exposure, the free tier shrinks quickly.
+For billing companies with a primarily government-payer book, Office Ally is cheap.
+For books with meaningful commercial PPO exposure, the free tier shrinks fast.

 Enterprise custom pricing

 Waystar does not publish prices.
-Its agreements with health systems are custom-quoted, with third-party estimates and reviewer aggregators putting annual contract values at $11,000 on the low end for small physician groups and $200,000 to $1,000,000 or more for enterprise health systems.
-Implementation and integration fees run $2,000 to $10,000 for smaller deployments and upward of $100,000 for complex health system rollouts.
-Waystar is not a realistic alternative for most independent billing companies — it is included in this benchmark because large billing companies occasionally encounter it when evaluating enterprise RCM platforms, and the pricing context is useful to have.
+Its agreements with health systems are custom-quoted; third-party estimates and reviewer aggregators put annual contract values at $11,000 on the low end for small physician groups and $200,000 to $1,000,000 or more for enterprise health systems.
+Implementation and integration fees run $2,000 to $10,000 for smaller deployments and upward of $100,000 for complex health-system rollouts.
+Waystar is not a realistic alternative for most independent billing companies.
+It is in this benchmark because large billing companies occasionally encounter it when evaluating enterprise RCM platforms, and the pricing context is useful.

 The 2026 pricing benchmark

-The table below models a hypothetical billing company: 25 active providers spread across 5 client practices, submitting roughly 2,500 claims per month at about 2.5 lines per claim (6,250 claim lines), retrieving approximately 1,800 paid ERA lines per month, and running 500 eligibility checks per month.
-These volumes are representative of a mid-sized independent billing service.
+The table below models a hypothetical billing company: 25 active providers across 5 client practices, submitting roughly 2,500 claims per month at about 2.5 lines per claim (6,250 claim lines), retrieving approximately 1,800 paid ERA lines per month, and running 500 eligibility checks per month.
+These volumes represent a mid-sized independent billing service.
 Numbers are monthly unless noted.

 | Vendor | Base monthly seat/platform cost | EDI / transaction cost (estimated) | Total monthly estimate | Annual equivalent |